 The following is a statement of the designations, and powers, of preferences and rights, and the qualifications, limitations or restrictions with respect to our proposed blank check preferred stock.
 The shares of our blank check preferred stock may be issued in one or more series, and each series shall be so designated as to distinguish the shares thereof from the shares of all other series.
 Authority is hereby expressly granted to our Board of Directors to fix, subject to the provisions herein set forth, before the issuance of any shares of a particular series.
-The number, designation, and relative rights, preferences and limitations of the shares of such series including (1) voting rights, if any, which may include the right to vote together as a single class with our common stock and any other series of the blank check preferred stock with the number of votes per share accorded to shares of such series being the same as or different from that accorded to such other shares, (2) the dividend rate per annum, if any, and the terms and conditions pertaining to dividends and whether such dividends shall be cumulative, (3) the amount or amounts payable upon such voluntary or involuntary liquidation, (4) the redemption price or prices, if any, and the terms and conditions of the redemption, (5) sinking fund provisions, if any for the redemption or purchase of such shares, (6) the terms and conditions pertaining to such shares are convertible, in the event the shares are to have conversion rights, and (7) any other rights, preferences and limitations pertaining to such series which may be fixed by our Board of Directors pursuant to the Florida Business Corporation Act.
+The number, designation, and relative rights, preferences and limitations of the shares of such series including (1) voting rights, if any, which may include the right to vote together as a single class with our common stock and any other series of the blank check preferred stock with the number of votes per share accorded to shares of such series being the same as or different from that accorded to such other shares, (2) the dividend rate per annum, if any, and the terms and conditions pertaining to dividends and whether such dividends shall be cumulative, (3) the amount or amounts payable upon such voluntary or involuntary liquidation, (4) the redemption price or prices, if any, and the terms and conditions on which such shares are convertible, in the event the shares are to have conversion rights, and (7) any other rights, preferences and limitations pertaining to such series which may be fixed by our Board of Directors pursuant to the Florida Business Corporation Act.

 The issuance of blank check preferred stock will have a dilutive effect on holders of shares of our common stock since the blank check preferred stock convert into shares of our common stock.
+Furthermore, additional issuances of common stock could also have a dilutive effect on holders of shares of our common stock.